 What’s it Like Diving at Panama City Beach?

 Panama City Beach is a solid dive destination.
 Florida Wildlife Commission has been diligently creating artificial reefs by sinking ships.
+You should check out our Panama City Beach Scuba Guide for all the dive sites.
 We went with Diver’s Den, which has a composite 5-star ranking on TripAdvisor with 261 reviews (247 individual 5-star reviews).
 The shop was well stocked, and Carlos was a kick-ass dive master.
 We can’t wait to try their new boat that’s coming online mid-summer 2019.
-They also offer nitrox fills, which isn’t a bad idea if you are diving deep in the Panhandle since the nearest hyperbaric chamber in Florida is Fort Meyers.
+They also offer nitrox fills, which isn’t a bad idea if you are diving deep in the Panhandle since the nearest hyperbaric chamber in Florida is Fort Myers.
 Stay safe and mind your margins.

 Underwater you can expect visibility between 30′-50′ with water temperatures on the surface ranging from the 60s in winter and 80s in summer.
 We dove with the shop’s full 5-mil suits in May and felt very comfortable.
 It’s a good idea to bring gloves for the sharp edges on the wrecks, a dive knife in case you run into fishing line, and a safety sausage since you’re on a boat trip.
 The seas around Panama City can get choppy, more because of the wave interval than the size.
 Long interval waves create rollers while short interval waves make the boat rock up and down and divers hard to see in the water.